How Much Should You Pay For Quality Men’s Suits?

 In economics, the law of diminishing returns refers to a point at which the benefits gained from a product are less than the amount of money invested.
 In other words, the more you spend, the less you get in added value.
 For example, a new Rolls Royce can easily cost over $600,000.00.
 Does it offer a multiple of nine times more value than an $80,000.00 flagship luxury sedan by Lexus when comparing measurable utility, comfort, and quality?
 No. The added value is incremental.

 This economic principle can also be applied to men’s clothing.
-The more you pay for a men’s suit the less you gain in added quality.
+The more you pay for a suit the less you gain in added quality.
 In other words, a $5,000.00 bespoke suit will not be ten times better than a $500.00 “off-the-rack” suit.
+Check out this post on the difference between quality and luxury to understand how marketers use your emotions to get you to pay more for a ‘luxury’ branded garment.

 What Matters Most In a Quality Suit